-We currently have outstanding \$57.9 million aggregate principal amount of our 2021 Notes which are secured with a perfected lien on all of our assets.
-In addition, we have an outstanding note payable to Pfizer with a principal amount equal to \$4.1 million due January 2022 (subject to accelerated payment under certain circumstances).
-Under the terms of the indenture governing the 2021 Notes, we are required to maintain a minimum cash balance of at least \$7.5 million.
-Our ability to make payments with respect to the 2021 Notes and to satisfy any other debt obligations depends on our future operating performance and our ability to generate significant cash flow in the future, which will be affected by prevailing economic conditions and financial, business, competitive, legislative and regulatory factors as well as other factors affecting our company and industry, many of which are beyond our control.
-If, when required, we are unable to comply with the terms of the 2021 Notes, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
-In addition, certain terms of the 2021 regarding the security interest or future indebtedness may restrict us from adopting any of these alternatives.
+We currently have outstanding \$28.75 million aggregate principal amount of our 2024 Notes which are secured with a perfected lien on all of our assets.
+Under the terms of the indenture governing the 2024 Notes, or the 2024 Indenture, we are required to maintain a minimum cash balance of at least \$7.5 million.
+Our ability to make payments with respect to the 2024 Notes and to satisfy any other debt obligations depends on our future operating performance and our ability to generate significant cash flow in the future, which will be affected by prevailing economic conditions and financial, business, competitive, legislative and regulatory factors as well as other factors affecting our company and industry, many of which are beyond our control.
+If, when required, we are unable to comply with the terms of the 2024 Notes, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
+In addition, certain terms of the 2024 regarding the security interest or future indebtedness may restrict us from adopting any of these alternatives.
 We may be unable to obtain amendments and waivers of such restrictions.
 If there is a default of such notes, the note holders could, among other things, elect to declare all amounts owed immediately due and payable, which could cause all or a large portion of our available cash flow to be used to pay such amounts and thereby reduce the amount of cash available to pursue our business plans or force us into bankruptcy or liquidation, or, with respect to our indebtedness that is secured, result in the foreclosure on the assets that secure the debt, which would force us to relinquish rights to assets that we may believe are critical to our business.
 Any default on our debt will have a material adverse effect on our business, results of operations and financial condition.